-* Comfortably and uncomfortably: Comfortable is the easy and more enjoyable in the short run.
-Uncomfortable is the challenging and sometimes better approach in the long run (not necessarily always, though).
+* Comfortably and uncomfortably: Comfortable can be easy and more enjoyable in the short run.
+Uncomfortable can be challenging but better in the long run (not always, though).
 Uncomfortable is illustrated in the video clip below.

 Get “Cross The Line” in a cool little booklet here.

 To learn more about how to use the Cross The Line message to support your company projects, goals, or upcoming meeting, visit this page.